 The following principles will be followed in the normative work.

 - The API invoker residing on the UE needs to be authorized to access resources related to another UE.

-Editor’s Note: It is FFS whether new authorization flow is required for the case that the API invoker and the resource owner are residing on different UEs.

-Editor’s Note: Further conclusion is FFS.
+The RNAA procedures defined in clause 6.5.3.2 and 6.5.3.3 of TS 33.122 [4] will be reused to authorize API invoker on one UE to access resources related to another UE with the following modifications.
+CCF should not check if the UE is accessing its own resources when the API invoker is on UE.